unpluggedcoder/awesome-rust-tools/README.md

 - [shadowsocks-rust](https://github.com/shadowsocks/shadowsocks-rust) — A Rust port of shadowsocks
 - [tui-rs](https://github.com/fdehau/tui-rs) — A [Rust](https://www.rust-lang.org/) library to build rich terminal user interfaces and dashboards.
 - [zola](https://github.com/getzola/zola) — A fast static site generator in a single binary with everything built-in. https://www.getzola.org
+- [inlyne](https://github.com/Inlyne-Project/inlyne) — A GPU powered yet browserless tool to help you quickly view markdown files in the blink of an eye.
+- [ytermusic](https://github.com/ccgauche/ytermusic) — An in terminal youtube music client with focus on privacy, simplicity and performance.

 Thanks these authors.